-Yet as I sat hunched on my lunch break, watching as the screen filled up with increasingly hyperbolic accolades and gushing praise from members of the internet's once-voted second-bitchiest forum, I knew there'd be something pretty special waiting for me on PSN when I got home.
+Yet, as I sat hunched on my lunch break, watching as the screen filled up with increasingly hyperbolic accolades and gushing praise from members of the internet's once-voted second-cuntiest forum, I knew there'd be something pretty special waiting for me on PSN when I got home.

 I made a conscious effort to avoid spoilers, and came away from the thread with three pieces of pertinent information.

 One: It was only a teaser, not a full game, and was created by Metal Gear Solid creator Hideo Kojima and Pan's Labyrinth director Guillermo del Toro.

 Two: It was called P.T. and was tangentially related to the Silent Hill franchise.

 Three: At worst, this was going to scare me.
 At best, it was going to absolutely terrify me.

 I began foaming at the mouth more or less immediately, set the game downloading ahead of time and waited until the sky had turned from Calippo-orange to very, very, very dark, before pulling up my manky old burgundy sofa bed, cranking up the volume and letting the games begin.

 It's worth noting at this point that, having played (and adored) Amnesia: The Dark Descent, Outlast, Condemned and other so-called Scariest Games Ever, but been left disillusioned by recent entries in the Silent Hill canon, I went into my first P.T. experience feeling excited but ultimately sceptical: it couldn't possibly be that scary, right?